Employee Welfare and Well-being

 The Bank respects the rights of employees and treats all employees equally without discrimination on the grounds of gender, race, religion, education, skin color or sexual orientation.
 We strictly comply with labor laws and internal rules and regulations including those relating to employment, working conditions, compensation, welfare, and occupational health and safety in the workplace.
 We also reject all forms of harassment whether verbal, physical or sexual, which could lead to psychological or physical damage.
 The Bank places importance on promoting gender equality by providing equal and fair opportunities for skills and knowledge development and career advancement.

-We provide appropriate and fair remuneration, welfare and benefits to employees1 , without discrimination regarding gender, age, religion or ethnicity.
-Furthermore, provision of remuneration, welfare, and benefits is aligned with prevailing economic conditions, cost of living, and at a rate commensurate with other leading commercial banks in Thailand.
+We provide appropriate and fair remuneration, welfare and benefits to employees, without discrimination regarding gender, age, religion or ethnicity.
+Furthermore, provision of remuneration, welfare, and benefits is aligned with prevailing economic conditions, cost of living (living wage), and at a rate commensurate with other leading commercial banks in Thailand.
 We regularly review our remuneration, welfare and other benefits to ensure that employees have a good quality of life, are motivated to work at their highest potential, and are engaged in contributing to the Bank’s long-term success.

 Remuneration